DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-10-27-end-of-cycle-carryover.md

 ---
-title: "End of cycle 2025"
+title: End of cycle 2025
-description: Changes we made during the 'carryover' period
+description: Changes we made during the ‘carry over’ period
 date: 2025-10-27
 tags:
   - End of cycle